Bottled water in the United States: Sources

-Marketing Strategies
+Marketing strategies

 Water, which is a free resource, has become a commodity due to bottled water selling.
 The images in bottled water ads are usually filled with natural landscapes and words like “pure,” “pristine,” and “natural” which help promote a positive image of bottled water.
 The marketing strategies used for bottled water are very important because they help drive the market and promote the idea that bottled water is better than tap water.
 There are waters marketed towards athletes, children, and even the “special needs of women.”
-Many brands for children’s water advertise blue bottles for boys and pink bottles for girls.
+Many brands for children's water advertise blue bottles for boys and pink bottles for girls.
 They even go as far as making specific water for pets.

 Not only are water bottle brands marketed specifically for certain groups of people, but they also make health claims.
 Several brands now say they add in “nutraceuticals” along with vitamins and minerals.
-Companies are also selling water with nicotine, aspirin, caffeine in them.
+Companies are also selling water with nicotine, aspirin, and caffeine in them.